apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Astronauts’ Return Delayed as Boeing Aims to Fix Starliner Spacecraft**
+**Simone Biles qualifies for 2024 Olympics, secures victory at US trials**

-You can read more about it [here](https://learningenglish.voanews.com/a/astronauts-return-delayed-as-boeing-aims-to-fix-starliner-spacecraft/7676410.html).
+You can read more about it [here](https://apnews.com/article/simone-biles-sunisa-lee-gymnastics-olympics-b8c48eb985bef134c153fbd194d8c1fa).

 ## Requirements
 - Python 3.8